devsim/devsim_tests_linux_x86_64/README.txt

-Centos 5 with Anaconda Python 2.7 and Intel MKL 11.3 Place this directory in devsim/goldenresults as centos_5_x86_64/
+Centos 6 with Anaconda Python 2.7 and Intel MKL

-Use cmake28 and ctest28 from epel.
+Uses centos3

 These tests will fail:
          49 - testing/sqlite1 (Failed)